menonpg/ai-learning-assessment/docs/README.md

 ## Files

-- `paper.pdf` - Full research paper (Coming Soon)
+- `paper.pdf` - Full research paper
 - `technical-specs.md` - Technical implementation details
 - `research-notes.md` - Research methodology and findings
 - `api-documentation.md` - API integration documentation

 ## Research Paper

-The full research paper describing the 5×4 diagnostic framework, cultural learning dimensions, and validation studies will be published here upon completion of peer review.
+The full research paper describing the 5×4 diagnostic framework, cultural learning dimensions, and validation studies will be published here.
+It is pending completion of peer review and submission to the arxiv.

 ## Technical Documentation